 There are no "partial" conference fees.
 The full conference fee must be paid in order to attend any part of the conference.

 Three scholarships, the Paula Danziger Scholarship Award, the Dorothy Markinko Scholarship Award and the Vivian Grey Scholarship Award, are available to promising writers and illustrators who could not otherwise afford to attend the One-on-One Conference.
 To learn more about each individual scholarship, the awards, and how to apply, click here!

 Click here for directions to the conference.

 Click here for a listing of overnight accommodations.

 A complimentary continental breakfast and buffet lunch will be served.

 Due to the size of the group attending the conference, individual meals are not available.
-Gluten-free options will be available.
+Gluten-free and vegetarian options will be available.
 Please contact RUCCL directly at firstname.lastname@example.org if there are other dietary risks or concerns that we should be aware of.

 No, you may sit with whomever you like.

 Pen, paper, a copy of your submission, business cards, and an open mind.
 Illustrators should bring a portfolio, which may include a picture-book dummy.
 If you wish, you may also bring along additional works-in-progress, as there are often opportunities to network and share during the conference day.

 Bring a copy of your submission.
 If you are writing in the middle grade or young adult category, keep in mind that your mentor has only read five pages of your manuscript and will want to hear more about the plot and characters.
 Practice your pitch.
 Plan productive questions to help guide your meeting.
 Be sure to allow enough time for questions.